flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 ## Debugger updates
 * Improve support for inspecting `UserTag` and `MirrorReferent` instances - [#5490](https://github.com/flutter/devtools/pull/5490)
 * Fixes expression evaluation bug where selecting an autocomplete result for a field would clear the current input - [#5717](https://github.com/flutter/devtools/pull/5717)
+* Performance improvements when searching in a file, or searching for a file - [#5733](https://github.com/flutter/devtools/pull/5733)

 ## Network profiler updates
 TODO: Remove this section if there are not any general updates.